 J. Kevin Ford (B.S.
 Choral and Instrumental Music Education – University of Tennessee Chattanooga, M.M.E. and Ph.D.
 Choral Conducting and Music Education – Florida State University) is the U.C.
 Foundation Professor and Director of Choral Activities at The University of Tennessee at Chattanooga where he conducts the Chamber Singers, Chattanooga Singers and Master Chorale and teaches undergraduate and graduate conducting and choral methods.
-University choruses under his direction have performed at state conferences of the Tennessee Music Educators Association and the American Choral Directors Association and have regularly toured domestically and internationally.
+University choruses under his direction have performed at a national NAfME conferences, state conferences of the Tennessee Music Educators Association and the American Choral Directors Association and have regularly toured domestically and internationally.

 While at FSU he studied conducting with Rodney Eichenberger serving as his assistant conductor for two years.
 He also studied conducting with Dr. André Thomas and wind band conducting with Dr. James Croft and continued his conducting training through workshops with Robert Shaw, Roger Wagner, Dale Warland, Frederic Fennel, and Arnold Gabriel.

 Dr. Ford taught High School Chorus, Band and Middle School Band in Rossville, Georgia where his performance groups consistently made superior ratings at festivals.
 He served as teacher of conducting and choral music education at the Crane School of Music at The State University of New York College at Potsdam where he founded the Potsdam Community Chorus and formed and directed the chorus for the opening ceremony of the 2000 Goodwill Games in Lake Placid, NY.
 Prior to his appointment at UTC, he served on the faculty of The University of North Carolina at Charlotte as Director of Choral Activities and Coordinator of Vocal Music Education.